PROJECT INFORMATION

 Why can’t you move the route further north or northeast?

-The spur project will allow Hanson to expand its quarry starting in 2025, eventually moving the processing plant from its current location to a site further away from existing neighbors.
+The Hanson Spur will allow the Heidelberg MaterialsQuarry on Shoals Road to deliver its aggregate (crushed rock) product more efficiently to customers outside the region in Georgia and throughout the Eastern U.S. Heidelberg is considering a multi-million-dollar expansion that will create additional jobs and significant property tax revenue for Hancock County.
+This expansion would eventually move the processing plant – the loudest part of its operation – away from its current location to a site further away from nearby residences.
 The potential new plant location will also be protected by several tree berms that will significantly reduce noise and provide a visual buffer.

 Will there be increased blasting?